Hydrocodone Abuse & Addiction

-Hydrocodone is a pain medicine classified as an opioid, which means it treats pain by binding to the brain’s opioid receptors and changing how the body senses and perceives pain.
-Hydrocodone is a generic name, while prescription versions of hydrocodone include Vicodin, Norco, and Lortab.
-These brand name drugs also include not just hydrocodone but also acetaminophen.
-Along with being a pain reliever, hydrocodone can also be helpful as a cough suppressant.
+Hydrocodone is an opioid, which means it treats pain by binding to the brain’s opioid receptors and changing how the body senses and perceives pain.
+Hydrocodone is a generic name.
+Prescription versions of hydrocodone include Vicodin, Norco and Lortab.
+These brand name drugs also include acetaminophen in addition to hydrocodone.

 Opioids like hydrocodone are often called narcotics, and these drugs affect the central nervous system.

-In general, many of the side effects of hydrocodone come from the fact that the drug slows down bodily functions of the user, such as the respiratory system.
+In general, many of the side effects of hydrocodone come from the way that the drug slows down central nervous system functions of the user, such as the respiratory system.
 When someone takes too much hydrocodone, it can slow their respiration to the point that they slip into a coma or die.

-With opioids, a tolerance refers to the fact that the longer you take the drug, even when you’re prescribed to use it, your body becomes used to its presence, and you need larger amounts to achieve the same effect, whether that’s pain relief or you’re trying to achieve a high.
-As you develop a tolerance, you also will become physically dependent on the drug.
+With opioids, tolerance refers to the fact that the longer you take the drug, even when prescribed, your body becomes used to its presence and you need larger amounts to achieve the same effect.
+As you develop a tolerance, you also may become physically dependent on the drug.

-If you’re physically dependent on hydrocodone you may or may not have a psychological addiction by if you stop taking it suddenly, you will experience withdrawal symptoms.
+If you’re physically dependent on hydrocodone, you may or may not have a psychological addiction but if you stop taking it suddenly, you will experience withdrawal symptoms.

-Along with wondering whether or not hydrocodone is addictive, people also frequently question if you can become addicted when you take it exactly as prescribed.
+One common question people have about hydrocodone is whether you can become addicted when you take it exactly as prescribed.
 The answer is yes.
-The risk of addiction is somewhat lower if you follow your doctor’s instructions, but it is still a possibility, and even if you’re taking hydrocodone as directed you can also develop a tolerance and dependence to it.
+Up to 12% of people who take prescription opioids like hydrocodone develop an opioid use disorder.
+The chance of addiction is somewhat lower if you follow your doctor’s instructions, but it always remains a risk.

 Why Is Hydrocodone So Addictive?

-Hydrocodone is an opioid, as was touched on above.
-This means that it impacts your central nervous system in a certain way and that’s why it’s so addictive.
-When you take hydrocodone it binds to opioid receptors in your central nervous system, and that relieves pain, but it can also create positive feelings, such as a sense of euphoria because your brain is flooded with dopamine.
-Dopamine is a feel-good brain chemical, and your brain’s pleasure and reward centers are stimulated by the use of hydrocodone, particularly at higher doses.
+When you take hydrocodone, it binds to mu opioid receptors in your central nervous system and triggers your brain’s reward system.
+This relieves pain but can also create positive feelings, like a sense of euphoria, because your brain is flooded with dopamine.
+Dopamine is a feel-good brain chemical and your brain’s pleasure and reward centers are stimulated by the use of hydrocodone, particularly at higher doses.

-When your brain’s pleasure and reward centers are activated, it feels like it wants to repeat whatever it was that stimulated that response, which in this case is hydrocodone.
-Therefore your compulsive desire to continue seeking out hydrocodone or drugs like it starts to build in your brain.
+When your brain’s pleasure and reward centers are activated, it wants to repeat whatever it was that stimulated that response, which in this case is taking hydrocodone.
+Therefore, a compulsive desire to continue seeking out hydrocodone (or drugs like it) starts to build in your brain.
 While the initial choice to take hydrocodone is just that, a choice, the way your brain reacts becomes a disease where cravings for the drug are out of your control.

-Many of the signs of hydrocodone addiction include an obsession or intense preoccupation with taking it and obtaining more of it, as well as withdrawing from things that you were previously interested in in your life.
-Again, you can become addicted to hydrocodone even when you take it as prescribed, which is why Colorado has worked on putting increasing regulations in place when it comes to how and when doctors prescribe the drug.
+Signs of hydrocodone addiction include an obsession or intense preoccupation with taking it and obtaining more of it, as well as withdrawing from things that you were previously interested in in your life.
+Again, you can become addicted to hydrocodone even when you take it as prescribed.

 How Long Does It Take To Get Addicted to Hydrocodone?